 Leveling blocks tend to break, are hard to use and even harder to drive up onto.
 This is a clever solution to leveling that would be easier to use, take up less space and allow you to get the right height much easier.

 Flat-Jacks are made of super durable Rhino liner like material.
-They can “air jack” up to 3,307 pounds per wheel and are wide enough for tires up to 10.8″.
-Flat-Jacks can raise tires up to 4.75 inches with either a hand pump for a bicycle or an air compressor.
+They can “air jack” up to 3,307 pounds per wheel and are wide enough for tires up to 12″.
+The 2.0 version of the Flat-Jack can raise tires up to 7 inches with either a hand pump for a bicycle or an air compressor.
 Start leveling with ease and accuracy!

 A Vanlife Outfitters Exclusive